visualdiffer/visualdiffer.github.com/unixshell.md

 Using visdiff
 =============

-The /Applications/VisualDiffer.app/**Contents/Resources** folder contains the executable file `visdiff` that integrates with VisualDiffer.app
+The /Applications/VisualDiffer.app/**Contents/Helpers** folder contains the executable file `visdiff` that integrates with VisualDiffer.app
 You can launch `visdiff` to visually show files or folders comparison using the following syntax

 	visdiff <left file or folder> <right file or folder>

+**Note:** On versions older than 1.8.0  `visdiff` is located at `/Applications/VisualDiffer.app/Contents/Resources/visdiff`

 Wait for document close
 =======================